 Winchester, TN Law Office

-I have successfully handled numerous Winchester, Tennessee car accident cases.
+I have successfully handled numerous Winchester, Tennessee, car accident cases.
 I handle all personal injury and car wreck cases on a contingency fee basis, which means my office does not charge you a fee until and unless we make a recovery for you.
-If you or a loved one has been injured and need legal assistance in Winchester, Tennessee, do not hesitate to contact the Law Office of John R. Colvin for an initial consultation that is both free and confidential
+If you or a loved one has been injured and needs legal assistance in Winchester, Tennessee, do not hesitate to contact the Law Office of John R. Colvin for an initial consultation that is both free and confidential.

 From the Winchester City Square: